gettaylor/taylor/README.md

 # Taylor

-Taylor is a non binary, open source Slack App that when installed on a workspace, will DM the user if they used any predefined, non inclusive words.
+Taylor is a non binary, open source Slack App that when installed on a workspace, will DM any user if they use any predefined, non inclusive words.

-Taylor was written in Python and uses Slacks Events API.
+I am currently writing this as a fun side project so I can understand Python better and also how to use the Slack Events API and a work in progress.

+Let me know your thoughts and feedback as Taylor continues to improve.